NFRIDOY/NF-Ridoy-Git-init-Methodology/README.md

 ## License
 This is the git repository for NF-Ridoy Git Development Methodology.
 ## Contact
-This is the git repository for NF-Ridoy Git Development Methodology.
+My Email: nfridoy@gmail.com
 ## Credits
 This is the git repository for NF-Ridoy Git Development Methodology.
 ## Badges
 This is the git repository for NF-Ridoy Git Development Methodology.
 ## Features
-This is the git repository for NF-Ridoy Git Development Methodology.
+This is the git repository for NF-Ridoy Git Development Methodology. -->